Gender & Sexuality

-The Gender & Sexuality Programs within the Inclusion Center provide education and awareness, community engagement, and foster empowerment and support to Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Asexual, and Allied (LGBTQA) students, faculty, and staff.
+The Gender & Sexuality Programs within the Inclusion Center provide education and awareness, community engagement, and foster empowerment and support to LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, and Asexual) students, faculty, and staff.

 To receive information on LGBTQA activities, resources, and community events sign up for our email list.

-- The center provides a lounge and a safe-space to study; including computers and free print outs.
+- The center provides a lounge and a safe-space to study, including computers and free printing.

-- We have a growing library including both fiction and non-fiction, that cover topics as varied as activism, queer health, bisexuality, polyamory, gender identity, and accepting LGBTQA+ family members – Check out our books available for check out at https://usulgbtqa.libib.com
+- We have a book library including both fiction and non-fiction, that cover topics as varied as activism, queer health, bisexuality, polyamory, gender identity, and accepting LGBTQIA+ family members.

 0185 Old Main Hill